 When you buy a product through our links below, we may earn money from our affiliate partners to help support the site.
 However, this does not affect our evaluation or recommendation of each product.
 See our list of partners & how we get paid here.
 You can also learn our process for reviewing tennis gear here.

 The best tennis racquet for intermediate players is the Wilson Clash 100.
 This racquet is arm-friendly with a good combination of power and control that intermediate players need to improve.
-If you need a more powerful racquet, I recommend the Head Extreme MP.
+I recommend the Head Extreme MP if you need a more powerful racquet.
 For a more control-oriented racquet, choose the Prince ATS Textreme Tour 100P.

 Below you will find reviews of the best tennis racquets for intermediate players.
 I also created a buyer’s guide to help you find the perfect racquet for your goals and game style.